-Committee hears about food policy on tribal land
+Committee hears about food policy development

 SHEEP SPRINGS – The state Legislature's Indian Affairs Committee learned about a unique report that encourages further development of food policies on the Navajo Nation during a meeting today at the Tooh Haltsooí Chapter house.